WeAreWizards/blog/content/articles/looking-at-payments.md

 Title: Looking at payments solution for SAAS in Europe
 Date: 2015-12-08
-Short_summary: Payments in Europe are complicated due to VAT, I look at what a SAAS could use
+Short_summary: Payments in Europe are complicated due to recent VAT changes.
+I researched several SAAS that handle the new rules.
 Category: Product
 Authors: Vincent